 Amphetamine can be habit-forming.
 Do not take a larger dose, take it more often, or take it for a longer time than prescribed by your doctor.
 If you take too much amphetamine, you may continue to feel a need to take large amounts of the medication, and you may experience unusual changes in your behavior.
-You or your caregiver should tell your doctor immediately, if you experience any of the following symptoms: fast, pounding, or irregular heartbeat; sweating; dilated pupils; abnormally excited mood; restlessness; irritability; difficulty falling sleeping or staying asleep; hostility; aggression; anxiety; loss of appetite; loss of coordination; uncontrollable movement of a part of the body; flushed skin; vomiting; stomach pain; or thinking about harming or killing oneself or others or planning or trying to do so.
+You or your caregiver should tell your doctor immediately, if you experience any of the following symptoms: fast, pounding, or irregular heartbeat; sweating; dilated pupils; abnormally excited mood; restlessness; irratibility; difficulty falling sleeping or staying asleep; hostility; aggression; anxiety; loss of appetite; loss of coordination; uncontrollable movement of a part of the body; flushed skin; vomiting; stomach pain; or thinking about harming or killing oneself or others or planning or trying to do so.
 Overusing amphetamine may also cause serious heart problems or sudden death.

 Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol, uses or has ever used street drugs, or has overused prescription medications.
 Your doctor will probably not prescribe amphetamine for you.

 Do not stop taking amphetamine without talking to your doctor, especially if you have overused the medication.
 Your doctor will probably decrease your dose gradually and monitor you carefully during this time.
 You may develop depression and extreme tiredness. if you suddenly stop taking amphetamine after overusing it.

 Do not sell, give away, or let anyone else take your medication.
 Selling or giving away amphetamine may harm others and is against the law.
 Store amphetamine in a safe, preferably locked, place so that no one else can take it accidentally or on purpose.
 Keep track of how many tablets or how much suspension (liquid) are left so you will know if any are missing.